eclipse-hono/hono/site/content/user-guide/java_client_sender.md

 Here the flow control of the AMQP protocol is relevant: the `HonoClient` considers the available credits and invokes the callback once as soon as there are enough credits to send.
 At the time the callback is invoked the message was sent already.

-The callback itself counts down a latch ("messageSenderLatch") which has blocked the main thread.
+The callback itself counts down a latch `messageSenderLatch` which has blocked the main thread.
 If the latch was counted down, the main thread continues and sends the next message.

 ### Insert logger